mratsim/weave/weave/memory/README.md

 > The memory pool provides a deterministic heartbeat, every ~N allocations (N depending on the arena size)
 > expensive pool maintenance is done and amortized.
 > The lookaside list hooks in into this heartbeat for its own adaptative processing
->
-> The mempool is initialized in worker_entry_fn
-> as the main thread needs it for the root task

 ## In-depth description for the memory pool and lookaside buffer
 ### Scalable memory management and solving the cactus stack problem